PacLII Home | Databases | WorldLII | Search | Feedback

 (2) A domestic regulatory authority that has been delegated supervision functions has the power to do all things necessary or convenient to be done for or in connection with the performance of the delegated supervision functions, including when monitoring and enforcing compliance with this Act:

-(a) exercising any of the monitoring powers in Division 2 of Part; art; and
+(a) exercising any of the monitoring powers in Division 2 of this Part; and

-(b) imposing any enforcement measures in Division 4 is Pap>
+(b) imposing any enforcement measures in Division 4 of this Part.

-(3) A domesdomestic regulatory authority that has beeegated supervision functions may use any inny information about a person or entity that has been obtained under this Act for the purpose of exercising its powers or performing its functions and duties under the regulatory law governing that person or entity.
+(3) A domestic regulatory authority that has been delegated supervision functions may use any information about a person or entity that has been obtained under this Act for the purpose of exercising its powers or performing its functions and duties under the regulatory law governing that person or entity.

 (4) A domestic regulatory authority that has been delegated supervision functions may use any information about a person or entity that has been obtained under the regulatory law governing that person or entity for the purpose of exercising its powers or performing its functions and duties under this Act.